OTI Festival 1979

 The OTI Festival 1979 (Octavo Gran Premio de la Canción Iberoamericana, Oitavo Grande Prêmio da Canção Ibero-Americana) was the eighth edition of the OTI Festival, held on 8 December 1979 at the Theatre of the Military Academy in Caracas, Venezuela, and presented by Eduardo Serrano and Carmen Victoria Pérez.
-It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcasters Radio Caracas Televisión (RCTV), Venevisión, Televisora Nacional (TVN), and Venezolana de Televisión (VTN), which staged the event after Venezuela got the hosting duties in a draw.
+It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcasters Radio Caracas Televisión (RCTV), Venevisión, Televisora Nacional (TVN), and Venezolana de Televisión (VTV), which staged the event after Venezuela got the hosting duties in a draw.

 Broadcasters from twenty-one countries participated in the festival.
-The winner was the song "Cuenta conmigo" performed by Daniel Riolobos representing Argentina, with "Cuando era niño" by Delia Dorta representing Venezuela placing second, and "Na cabana junto à praia" by José Cid representing Portugal placing third.
+The winner was the song "Cuenta conmigo", written by Chico Novarro and Raúl Parentella, and performed by Daniel Riolobos representing Argentina; with "Cuando era niño", written by José "Pollo" Sifontes, and performed by Delia Dorta representing Venezuela, placing second; and "Na cabana junto à praia", written and performed by José Cid representing Portugal, placing third.

 Location

 Caracas was the host city of the OTI Festival 1979.

 The Organización de Televisión Iberoamericana (OTI) decided to organize a draw among the countries of its member broadcasters to select the location for the eighth edition of the OTI Festival, in which Venezuela was the one picked.

-Four Venezuelan national television networks joined forces in order to host the festival: Radio Caracas Televisión (RCTV), Venevisión, Televisora Nacional (TVN), and Venezolana de Televisión (VTN).
+Four Venezuelan national television networks joined forces in order to host the festival: Radio Caracas Televisión (RCTV), Venevisión, Televisora Nacional (TVN), and Venezolana de Televisión (VTV).
 These broadcasters, who collectively presented themselves as La industria de la televisión venezolana, staged the event in Caracas.
 The selected venue was the Theatre of the Military Academy of Venezuela, which is a venue located at the Caracas Military Circle in the Libertador Municipality within the Metropolitan District of Caracas.
 The theatre, that was built in 1953, had seats for more than 1,000 people, becoming the biggest theatre of the Venezuelan capital.
 This was the only time the festival was held in the country.

+The participating delegations were accommodated at Hotel Tamanaco.

 Participants

 Broadcasters from twenty-one countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and nineteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 All countries that participated in the previous edition returned, and were joined by Guatemala and Portugal, that had missed that festival.
 This number matched the record number of participants achieved in 1977.

-Some of the participating broadcasters, such as those representing Chile, Mexico, and Venezuela selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Argentina, Chile, Mexico, the Netherlands Antilles, the United States, and Venezuela selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.